luyadev/luya-module-admin/UPGRADE.md

 This document will help you upgrading from a LUYA admin module version into another.
 For more detailed informations about the breaking changes **click the issue detail link**, there you can examples of how to change your code.

+## from 4.8 to 4.9

++ [#744](https://github.com/luyadev/luya-module-admin/pull/744) Make sure you have a valid cache component registered to use the LUYA admin CRUD export system.
+If large tables are exported, the caching system must support such data sizes, the `file` or `redis` cache component supports large amounts of data.

 ## from 4.4 to 4.5

 + [#726](https://github.com/luyadev/luya-module-admin/pull/726) With the new [replaced jwt auth](https://github.com/bizley/yii2-jwt) library (which is required in order to support php 8.1) we use [lcobucci/jwt v4](https://github.com/lcobucci/jwt/releases/tag/4.0.0) which massivly changed the API.
 Therfore the main change for LUYA users is that `Lcobucci\JWT\Token` has been replaced with `Lcobucci\JWT\Token\Plain`.
 The signature of `luya\admin\base\JwtIdentityInterface` has changed from: `loginByJwtToken(Lcobucci\JWT\Token $token)` to `loginByJwtToken(Lcobucci\JWT\Token\Plain $token)` and in order to to claim the user id in the login process you have to use `$userId = $token->claims()->get('uid');` instead of `$userId = $token->getClaim('uid');`.
 Take a look at the [JWT Guide Diff](https://github.com/luyadev/luya/commit/74118e94ac4130226b925f6d2312a028287418c0)